Internet, IPv6

 As the world gradually shifts from IPv4 to IPv6, Regional Internet Registries (RIRs) have adopted strict rules for distributing IPv6 address space.
 While IPv6 offers an almost limitless supply of addresses, the policies surrounding allocation remain rigorous and highly structured.
 Many organizations wonder why such rules are necessary when IPv6 doesn’t face the same scarcity issues as IPv4.

 Understanding the reasons behind these policies helps businesses deploy IPv6 correctly while maintaining global routing stability and operational efficiency.
-Here’s why RIRs take IPv6 governance seriously and how these rules protect the long-term health of the internet.
+This becomes even more relevant as IPv4 demand keeps rising despite increasing IPv6 adoption.

 IPv6 Isn’t Scarce, But Good Governance Still Matters

 One common misconception is that IPv6 should be freely distributed because the address space is enormous.
-While IPv6 indeed provides 340 undecillion addresses, RIRs still enforce allocation rules for several reasons:
+While IPv6 indeed provides 340 undecillion addresses, RIRs still enforce allocation rules for several reasons rooted in understanding IPv6 address structure, including:

 Without structured allocation, IPv6 could quickly become inefficient despite its vast size.